-B. Directional Adhesion
+B. Anisotropic Friction and Adhesion

-As mentioned in the previous section, geckos can achieve adhesion greater than 500 KPa over areas of several square millimeters.
+As mentioned in the previous section, geckos can achieve levels of adhesion of over 500 KPa over areas of several square millimeters.
 However, adhesion only occurs if the lamellae and setae are loaded in the proper direction (inward from the distal toward the proximal region of the toes) [2].
+As the setae first contact the surface there is a transient positive normal force due to their elasticity.
+Shortly thereafter, the tips of the setae grab the surface and the normal force becomes tensile.
 The maximum pull-off force is related directly to the amount of tangential force present.
 Conversely, if the toes are brought into contact while moving from the proximal toward the tip regions (i.e., pushing along the toes rather than pulling) no adhesion is observed and the tangential force is limited by a coefficient of friction.
-The tangential and normal force limits can be modeled as:
+The tangential and normal forces contact limits can be modeled as:

-$$F_N \ge -\frac{1}{\mu} F_T \qquad \left\{ \begin{array}{c} F_T < 0 \\ 0 \le F_T \le F{\text{max}} \end{array} \right. \tag{6}$$ where $\alpha$ is the critical peel angle [2], $\mu$ is the coefficient of friction, $F_T$ is tangential (shear) load, taken positive when pulling inward, and $F_N$ is the normal force, taken positive when compressive.
-The limit, $F{max}$ , is a function of the maximum tangential load that the gecko or robot can apply, the material strength, and the shear strength of the contact interface.
-Thus, adhesion increases proportionally with tangential force.
-This feature, coupled with the gecko's hierarchical compliance, allows it to adhere to surfaces without applying a significant preload, which can cause a gecko (or robot) to push itself away from the wall.
-Additionally, by decreasing the tangential load, the gecko is able to release its foot from the wall with negligible detachment force.
-Figure 7 illustrates the directional adhesion model in comparison to the commonly used isotropic Johnson-Kendall-Roberts (JKR) model for elastomers [13].
-In contrast to the frictional adhesion model, the JKR model's limit surface does not intersect the origin.
-Instead, the maximum adhesion force is obtained when there is zero tangential force, which is much less useful for climbing vertical surfaces.
-Moreover, detachment requires a high normal force unless a high tangential force is also present.
+$$F_N \ge -\frac{1}{\mu} F_T \begin{cases} F_T < 0\\ 0 \le F_T \le F{\max} \end{cases}$$ (7)

+where α is the critical peel angle [2], μ is the coefficient of friction, F_T is tangential (shear) load, taken positive when pulling inward, and F_N is the normal force, taken positive when compressive.
+The limit, F{max} , is a function of the maximum shear load that the gecko or robot can apply, the material strength, and the shear strength of the contact interface.
+Thus, the adhesion increases proportionally with the applied tangential force.
+This feature, coupled with the gecko's hierarchical compliance, allows it to adhere to

 Fig. 6.
-Directional stalks comprised of 20 Shore-A polyurethane.
-Hairs measure 380 $\mu m$ in diameter at the base.
-The base angle is $20^{\circ}$ and the tip angle is $45^{\circ}$ .
+Anisotropic hairs comprised of 20 Shore-A polyurethane.
+Hairs measure 380 μ m in diameter at the base.
+The base angle is 20° and the tip angle is 45°.

 Fig. 7.
-Comparison of the frictional-adhesion model [2] and the Johnson-Kendall-Roberts (JKR) model [13] with pull off force data from a single toe of Stickybot's directional patches (513 stalks).
-(A) When dragged against the preferred direction, the directional patch exhibits negligible adhesion, although it sustains greater tangential force than expected from Coulomb friction when the normal force is zero.
-(B) When dragged in the preferred direction, the directional patch demonstrates adhesion proportional to the shear force, albeit with saturation at the highest levels.
+Comparison of the frictional-adhesion model [2] and the Johnson-Kendall-Roberts (JKR) model [11] with pull off force data from a single toe of Stickybot's anisotropic patches (513 stalks).
+(A) When dragged against the preferred direction, the anisotropic patch exhibits negligible adhesion, although it sustains greater tangential force than would be expected from Coulomb friction when the normal force is zero.
+(B) When dragged in the preferred direction, the anisotropic patch demonstrates adhesion proportional to the shear force, albeit with saturation at the highest levels (unlike gecko setae).
 (C) The frictional-adhesion model has an upper shear force limit.
-In comparison, the JKR model shows typical behavior of an isotropic elastic material with adhesion.
+In comparison, the JKR model shows the typical behavior of an isotropic elastic material with adhesion.